 I took another foray into the Jurassic hate the week that “Dominion” came out just to see whether I really was missing anything.
 One video essay published that same week featured a line like, “In Jurassic Park, the dinosaurs are framed for their majesty and grandeur.
 In Jurassic World, it’s all about controlling the dinosaurs.”
 I thought this was a slanted observation given that a major character of the film literally says “It’s not about control,” and this becomes the basis for the film's theme.
 I’ll clarify, this video didn’t even attempt to rebut said line—it didn’t try to argue that Jurassic World just didn’t make this point very well—it was “Jurassic World is all about the thrill of controlling dinosaurs, and that’s why it’s bad,” plain and simple.

 And this strawman rhetoric has been consistent across the entire body of anti-Jurassic World literature I have had to wade through.
-The points I see brought up against the films tend to be reductive or slanted, or else they assign certain motivations to the films and the creative decisions that make them easier to hate, never mind how said motivations conflict with both the on-record statements made by the creative team and the execution of the films themselves.
+The points I see brought up against the films tend to be reductive or slanted, or else they assign certain motivations to the films that make them easier to hate.
 There might be a thoughtful takedown of the Jurassic World films out there somewhere, but I sure haven't found it.

 To clarify, I’m not saying a person can’t have legitimate critiques of the franchise.
 (In my own review of “Dominion,” I noted that the giant locusts took up just a little too much real estate.)
 Healthy film discourse depends on questioning what’s popular, but questioning implies curiosity which implies getting to know something on its own terms, a feature that the majority of the pushback has lacked.
 And as the Jurassic World franchise prepares to graduate to the pop culture archives, I feel like there needs to be some kind of corrective action.